In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Methods

-\textbf{Policy optimization with random walk perturbations.} To improve the robustness of the instrument grasp during articulation, external disturbances are simulated in a random walk process during training.
+\textbf{Policy optimization with random walk perturbations.} To further improve robustness beyond reward shaping alone, we introduce structured disturbance augmentation during training.
+External disturbances are simulated as a random walk during training.
 At each step, external forces $F^{\text{ext}}_t \in \mathbb{R}^3$ and torques $\tau^{\text{ext}}_t \in \mathbb{R}^3$ applied to the hand and tool are updated as

-where $\Delta F_t^{\text{ext}}$ and $\Delta \tau_t^{\text{ext}}$ are sampled from uniform ranges and the values are clipped within specified bounds.
-A random walk is chosen in the force/torque space so that forces and torques can directionally accumulate over time and provide a wide coverage of potential disturbances.
-This enables covering forces and torques that emulate gravity, acceleration, and contact disturbances within a bounded domain.
-As shown in Fig.~\ref{fig:perturb_policy}, policies trained with random-walk perturbations exhibit improved robustness under external disturbances, while the resulting joint configurations provide more stable securing of the articulated tool in both open and closed states.
+where $\Delta F_t^{\text{ext}}$ and $\Delta \tau_t^{\text{ext}}$ are sampled from uniform ranges and clipped within predefined bounds.
+A random walk in force–torque space allows directional accumulation over time, covering disturbances that emulate gravity, acceleration, and external contact within a bounded domain.
+As shown in Fig.~\ref{fig:perturb_policy}, policies trained with random-walk perturbations exhibit improved robustness to external disturbances and the model produces joint configurations that more stably secure the articulated tool in both open and closed states.